Scientific direction leader - Prof., Dr.sc.ing. Dagnija Loca

 ORCID-ID: 0000-0001-9215-0097

-Prof., Dr.sc.ing.
-Dagnija Loca is the director of Rudolfs Cimdins Riga Biomaterials Innovations and Development Centre and the direction leader of the group 2 (Drug/Ion/Cell delivery) within the BBCE project.
-She has a broad international cooperation experience with academy and industry, being the coordinator of Baltic Research Programme project No. EEA-RESEARCH-85 (EGGSHELL, 2021-2024), LSC project (iBone, 2020-2022), partner of EURONANOMED II ERA-NET project (POSTURE, 2015-2018), as well as being the WP/task leader in several H2020 projects.
-Her expertise encompass materials science, the development of drug delivery systems and analytical chemistry, as well as the management of human resources.
-She has supervised 5 postdoctoral researchers as well as 5 doctoral, 13 master's and 17 bachelor's theses.
+Prof. Dr.sc.ing.
+Dagnija Loca is the direction leader of Group 2 (Drug/Ion/Cell Delivery) within the BBCE project.
+She has extensive international cooperation experience with academia and industry, serving as the coordinator of the Baltic Research Programme project No. EEA-RESEARCH-85 (EGGSHELL, 2021–2024) and the LSC project (iBone, 2020–2022), as well as a partner in the EURONANOMED II ERA-NET project (POSTURE, 2015–2018).
+Additionally, she has been a WP/task leader in several H2020 projects.
+Her expertise encompasses materials science, the development of drug delivery systems, and analytical chemistry, as well as human resource management.
+Previously, she held the position of director at the Rudolfs Cimdins Riga Biomaterials Innovations and Development Centre.
+Furthermore, she has supervised six postdoctoral researchers, as well as five doctoral, 15 master's, and 19 bachelor's theses.

 Dr.sc.ing.
 Liga Stipniece